microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 ### Cost Benefit

+Migrating an application to the cloud provides potential cost savings.
+By renting compute and storage resources instead of buying them, we move from Capital Expenses to Operating Expenses.
+For volatile workloads, this can offer significant savings, as we don't need to pay for excess capacity when demand is low.

+The [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) allows you to estimate the cost of an application deployed to Azure.

+Links:
 <!-- * [Apply Azure Hybrid Benefit (AHUB) to Azure SQL Database PaaS services](https://azure.microsoft.com/en-us/services/sql-database/) -->
 * [Enterprise Dev/Test Offer](https://azure.microsoft.com/en-us/offers/ms-azr-0148p/#:~:text=The%20Enterprise%20Dev/Test%20offer%20is,be%20accessed%20by%20any%20users.)